 The Constitution achieves the first of these objectives by requiring the Commonwealth Parliament to impose uniform customs duties (section 88) and by prohibiting the State Parliaments from imposing customs duties (section 90).
 It achieves the second objective primarily by providing in section 92 that trade and commerce between the States shall be ‘absolutely free’.

 Section 92, in effect, prohibits action by either the Commonwealth or a State which discriminates against interstate trade or commerce and which has the purpose or effect of protecting intrastate trade or commerce of a State against competition from other States.
 For example, section 92 would be contravened if the New South Wales Parliament, in an attempt to make NSW milk more price-competitive, imposed a special tax on all milk sold in NSW which had been produced in Victoria.
+(Section 92 also protects freedom of movement across State borders; in effect it prohibits action that discriminates against interstate intercourse and which is not reasonably necessary to achieve a legitimate object.)

 Chapter IV also regulates other aspects of finance and trade.
 Two of the more important provisions are section 81, which provides that all money raised or received by the Executive Government of the Commonwealth is to form one Consolidated Revenue Fund, and section 83, which provides that no money may be expended by the Executive Government of the Commonwealth without the authority of Parliament.